 YOUTH HOUSING FIRST

-"My name is Lindsay, I am a new member of A Way Home Kamloops as a Youth Housing First Case Manager.
-I am currently a student at Thompson Rivers University with the goal to complete my Bachelors of Social Work.
+"Hi!
+I'm Lindsay, a Third Year Social Work student at TRU with a passion to end youth homelessness in my community.
+I love working with such courageous and resilient youth, they inspire me every day!
 I have experience working with youth and families.
 I have a passion for helping youth in the Kamloops community reach their full potential.
 I work from a person-centred approach aiming to create a comfortable and non judgmental environment for all youth to develop genuine relationships.
 For fun I like to spend time with my ferret Poppy, work out and watch horror movies."

 YOUTH HOMELESSNESS OUTREACH WORKER